-We are a leading provider of high-quality child care, early education, back-up dependent care and educational advisory services that help employers and families better address the challenges of work and family life.
+We are a leading provider of high-quality child care and early education, back-up dependent care and educational advisory services designed to help employers and families better address the challenges of work and family life.
 We provide services primarily under multi-year contracts with employers who offer child care and other dependent care solutions, as well as other educational advisory services, as part of their employee benefits packages to improve employee engagement, productivity, recruitment and retention.
-As of December 31, 2016, we had more than 1,100 client relationships with employers across a diverse array of industries, including 150 Fortune 500 companies and more than 80 of Working Mother magazine's 2016 "100 Best Companies for Working Mothers."
+As of December 31, 2017, we had over 1,100 client relationships with employers across a diverse array of industries, including more than 150 Fortune 500 companies and more than 80 of Working Mother magazine's 2017 "100 Best Companies for Working Mothers."
 Our service offerings include:

-- Center-based full service child care and early education (approximately 84% of our revenue in 2016); - Back-up dependent care (approximately 13% of our revenue in 2016); and - Educational advisory services (approximately 3% of our revenue in 2016).
+- full service center-based child care and early education (representing approximately 84% of our 2017 revenue); - back-up dependent care (representing approximately 13% of our 2017 revenue); and - educational advisory services (representing approximately 3% of our 2017 revenue).

-As of December 31, 2016, we operated a total of 1,035 child care and early education centers across a wide range of customer industries with the capacity to serve approximately 115,000 children in the United States, as well as in the United Kingdom, the Netherlands, Ireland, Canada and India.
-We have achieved satisfaction ratings of approximately 95% among respondents in our employer and parent satisfaction surveys over each of the past seven years and an annual client retention rate of 96% for employer-sponsored centers over each of the past 10 years.
+As of December 31, 2017, we operated a total of 1,038 child care and early education centers across a wide range of customer industries with the capacity to serve approximately 116,000 children and their families in the United States, as well as in the United Kingdom, the Netherlands, Canada and India.
+We have consistently achieved satisfaction ratings of approximately 95% among respondents in our employer and parent satisfaction surveys and maintained an annual client retention rate of 94% for employer-sponsored centers over each of the past ten years.